Go Back

 When to Use ARIA

-ARIA should be used in the following situations:
+ARIA should be used in these situations:

-- Addressing known accessibility issues: To fix browser or assistive technology bugs
+Addressing known accessibility issues to fix browser or assistive technology bugs.

 When Not to Use ARIA